SourbhBh/PBA/README.md

     custom_dataset = quant_pca(custom_dataset, num_components, a)

 ### Metrics
+After applying the desired algorithm, SNR, SSIM metrics can be evaluated on the test dataset by specifying the algorithm.
+Metrics can be accessed from attributes of the metrics object.

     metrics = Metrics(accuracy=1) #accuracy is 1 if downstream classification is required metrics = compute_snr_ssim_metrics(custom_dataset, metrics, algorithm='pba',multichannel='True')
+    print(metrics.bits)
+    print(metrics.p_distortion)